mvazquezmassaro/mvazquezmassaro/README.md

 I´m Maximiliano Vazquez from Argentina and I really love Building interactive and complex data visualizations and analysis tools (e.g., dashboards) As Researching, designing, and testing machine-learning algorithms and programs.
-I also enjoy playing chess, thing I did during over 15 years.
+I also enjoy playing chess, thing I did, as a professional, during over 15 years.

 ## **Skills and Experience